Managing SMB Shares

 Read full post gdoc_arrow_right_alt

 Shadow Copies, also known as the Volume Shadow Copy Service (VSS) or Previous Versions, is a Microsoft service for creating volume snapshots.
-Shadow copies can be used to restore previous versions of files from within Windows Explorer.
-By default, all ZFS snapshots for a dataset underlying an SMB share path are presented to SMB clients through the volume shadow copy service or are accessible directly with SMB when the hidden ZFS snapshot directory is located within the path of the SMB share.
+You can use shadow copies to restore previous versions of files from within Windows Explorer.

 Read full post gdoc_arrow_right_alt